-CRCR 5.612 - Any horse from which a positive test sample was collected and confirmed by the Commissions' primary testing laboratory shall be placed on the veterinarian's list and must pass a Commission-approved examination before becoming eligible for entry.
+CRCR 5.612 - Any horse from which a positive test sample was collected and confirmed by the Commissions' primary testing laboratory shall be placed on the Veterinarian's list for a specified amount of time (pursuant to CRCR 5.441).
+In the interest of health, safety, and welfare of the racing animal, the horse will be immediately placed on the Veterinarian's List for the minimum days specified in the Penalty Guideline Chart in CRCR 5.441 and must pass a Commission-approved examination before becoming eligible for entry.
 Subsequent laboratory testing that may be required in the approved examination process shall be at the expense of the owner or trainer of the horse.
 Any horse from which a positive test sample was collected and confirmed by the Commissions' primary testing laboratory in the initial sample test or in any required subsequent laboratory testing, may also be subject to disciplinary action by the stewards, a hearing officer or the Commission prior to the horse's next entry.
-This shall not apply to an overage of an authorized medication, where the violation would not result in a loss of purse, pursuant to rules 5.312 and 5.326.
+This shall not apply to a first offense overage of an authorized medication, where the violation would not result in a loss of purse, pursuant to rules 5.312.